 Studies support the general perception that talking on a cell phone while driving is not safe.
 In fact, some studies have compared cell phone conversations behind the wheel to driving while under the influence of alcohol.
 It’s an issue that many states and local governments are taking seriously.
 Some, like Washington D.C., have passed “hands-free” laws, which require a hands-free device to be used with cell phones.

-Virginia already has a law on the books that makes it illegal for drivers under the age of 18 or those still using a learner’s permit to use a cell phone for talking or texting while behind the wheel.
+Virginia already has a law on the books that makes it illegal for drivers under the age of 18 or those still using a lady bird deed michigan learner’s permit to use a cell phone for talking or texting while behind the wheel.
 Until now, no bill has successfully passed in the Virginia General Assembly that ban cell phone use for driving adults in the Commonwealth of Virginia.
 Some lawmakers want to go even further than the hands-free laws and ban the use of all wireless devices while driving – that includes the use of hands-free devices.

 It’s a controversial topic.
 To date, while five states and the District of Columbia require the use of hands-free devices, no states have completely banned the use of all wireless devices.